Down on the farm:

 1 lb. glass jar Orange blossom honey with comb included $6.50

 Honeybee pollen 8 oz. $12

-Pict" Honey There are only a few jars of the honey produced by the bees which did
+Pict" Honey We still have a few jars of the honey produced by the bees which did

 the pollinating on our farm this spring.
-Then he will be bringing us some
+Then the honey will be from his hives

 Herbs (some are from our farm, some from Pontano Farms)